Neo23x0/littlesnitch-log-exporter/README.md

 1. Download Python script
 2. Check "Allow access from terminal" in LittleSnitch Preferences > Security (see image below)
-3. Run it once `sudo python3 littlesnitch-log-exporter.py`
+3. Run the script `sudo python3 littlesnitch-log-exporter.py`

 By default, it will return statistics over the last 60 minutes.